aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 A>
 A> The magic behind this is that whenever an instance of Dyalog is fired up it checks whether such a script exists.
 If that is the case it checks whether there is a function `Setup`.
 A>
-A> If that is the case it is expected to be a monadic function which will be executed automatically as part of the instantiating process of Dyalog APL.
+A> If there is such a function then it is expected to be monadic; it will be executed automatically as part of the instantiating process of Dyalog APL.
 A>
 A> This can be used for many things like...
 A>